kcl729/PythonProject/Project Proposal.md

-1. The Big Idea: What is the main idea of your project?
+**1. The Big Idea:** What is the main idea of your project?
 What topics will you explore and what will you generate?
 What is your minimum viable product?
 What is a stretch goal?
 2. Learning Goals: Since this is a team project, you may want to articulate both shared and individual learning goals.
 3. Implementation Plan: this will probably be pretty vague initially.
 Perhaps at this early juncture you will have identified a library or a framework that you think will be useful for your project.
 If you don't have any idea how you will implement your project, provide a rough plan for how you will determine this information.
 4. Project schedule: You have 8 weeks (roughly) to finish the project.
 Sketch out a rough schedule for completing the project.
 Depending on your project, you may be able to do this in great specificity or you may only be able to give a broad outline.
 Additionally, longer projects come with increased uncertainty, and this schedule will likely need to be refined along the way.